 - Wanting to be an orthopedic surgeon and going to medical school on the Health Professions Scholarship Program (HPSP) in the military

-- The military having control in his residency application
+- The military having control of my residency application

-- Applying to the military version of the match and cutting his postgrad education off and going through 1-year residency training to become a flight surgeon
+- Applying to the military version of the match, cutting my postgrad education off, and going through 1-year residency training to become a flight surgeon

 - Differences in civilian medicine vs. military medicine

-- Thinking about their conditions in terms of military service
+- Thinking about the patients’ condition in terms of military service

-- No insurance difficulties (since everyone in the military is insured)
+- No insurance difficulties (everyone in the military is insured)